How to Stop Your Child From Biting Others

 It is important to address every biting occurrence.
 Waiting to intervene until a behavior pattern develops makes putting a stop to biting harder for you and the child.

-* Provide praise and reward for every instance your child handles a period of frustration or anger without biting.
+6) Provide praise and reward for every instance your child handles a period of frustration or anger without biting.
+Use a behavior chart to help reinforce nonbiting behavior.

 You can stop biting behavior with consistent, early intervention.
 Set clear behavior expectations and understandable, age-appropriate consequences for biting.
 Balance punishment with positive praise when your child chooses to react appropriately instead of biting.